-26.CONTRACT OR ARRANGEMENTS WITH RELATED PARTIES UNDER SECTION 188(1) OF THE COMPANIES ACT, 2013
+26. CONTRACT OR ARRANGEMENTS WITH RELATED PARTIES UNDER SECTION 188(1) OF THE COMPANIES ACT, 2013

 During the period, the Company did not enter into any transaction with the related parties.
-Statutory Reporting in Form AOC - 2 of the related party transactions is enclosed herewith as Annexure No - 2.
+Reporting of the related party transaction is enclosed herewith in the prescribed format i.e. Form AOC - 2 as Annexure No - 2.